raspiblitz/raspiblitz/README.md

 ![SSH7](pictures/ssh7-lndinit.png)

-You now decide if you want to setup a fresh new wallet or if you want to recover an old wallet from a RaspiBlitz you had before.
+You can now decide if you want to setup a fresh new wallet or if you want to recover an old wallet from a RaspiBlitz you had before.

 #### Setup a NEW Wallet